Adding frames of silence in video editing adds more than just silence – say what? By adding a few frames of silence, you can enhance a story.

 - Another simple editing trick for emotion, put a slow zoom on static shots to help pull the viewer into the story.

 There wasn’t much video to work with on this story.
-The only way to have more video would of been to shoot a re-enactment.
+The only way to have more videos would have been to shoot a re-enactment.
 This is not the type a story you would ever ask anyone to re-enact.
 I use generic video at several points.
 Do I care?
 Nope.
 The story’s got emotion.
 Viewers won’t remember these shots the next day.
-They will remember Karen crying though.
+They will remember Karen crying, though.

 I am a fan of movement.
 This is a visual medium of motion.
 I like to have as much motion in every story as possible.

 At [:45] her soundbite is “It was the first thing that popped into my mind, that it was him.”